Ultra-processed foods are everywhere and represent more than 50% of food products sold in supermarkets!

 This new information further strengthens the arguments in favor of a healthier diet, with more plant-based, minimally processed products.

-What food supplement for the microbiota and unbalanced intestinal flora?
+Which dietary supplement for the microbiota and unbalanced intestinal flora?

-The degradation of the intestinal microbiota is an important marker of a diet too rich in AUT .
+Degradation of the intestinal microbiota is an important marker of a diet too rich in AUT .

 Bibliography: